 The following TLV objects are defined for the proprietary template (tag 'A5').
-Additional private TLV objects (bits b7 and b8 of the first byte of the tag set to '1') may be present after the TLV objects defined in this clause.

-EXAMPLE: A manufacturer, issuer, or application provider specific TLV object may be present.
+Additional private TLV objects (bits b7 and b8 of the first byte of the tag set to '1') may be present after the TLV objects defined in this section.
+For example, a manufacturer, issuer, or application provider specific TLV object may be present.
 If more than one TLV object with the same tag is indicated in this constructed TLV they shall be grouped together as the order in which they appear is used to specify the usage.

-Description Tag Status Clause UICC characteristics '80' C1 11.1.1.4.6.1 Application power consumption '81' C2 11.1.1.4.6.2 Minimum application clock frequency '82' C3 11.1.1.4.6.3 Amount of available memory '83' C4 11.1.1.4.6.4 C1: The UICC characteristics are mandatory for the MF.
-2: Application power consumption, is optional for ADFs.
-This TLV object shall not be present for the MF, an EF or DF.
-C3: This TLV object shall not be pr This TLV object shall not be present for the MF, DF or an EF.
+Description Tag Status Clause UICC characteristics '80' C1 11.1.1.4.6.1 Application power consumption '81' C2 11.1.1.4.6.2 Minimum application clock frequency '82' C3 11.1.1.4.6.3 Amount of available memory '83' C4 11.1.1.4.6.4

+C1: The UICC characteristics are mandatory for the MF.

+Application power consumption, is optional for ADFs.
+This TLV object shall not be C2: present for the MF, an EF or DF.

+This TLV object shall not be present for the MF, DF or an EF.
 For an ADF, it is optional.
 This TLV object shall not be present for an EF.
 For an ADF, DF or the MF, it is optional.
+C3: